Skip to contents

 Note that the ‘NWT’ variable in the latter model can be taken either from a precomputed ECOFF-based call of WT=wildtype/NWT=nonwildtype (encoded in the input column ecoff_col), or computed from the S/I/R phenotype as NWT=R/I and WT=S.

-The amr_logistic() function can fit the model using either the standard logistic regression approach implemented in the glm() function, or Firth’s bias-reduced penalized-likelihood logistic regression implemented in the logistf package.
+The amr_logistic() function can fit the model using either the standard logistic regression approach implemented in the glm() function, or Firth’s bias-reduced penalised-likelihood logistic regression implemented in the logistf package.
 The default is to use Firth’s regression, as standard logistic regression can fail if there are too few observations in some subgroups, which happens quite often with this kind of data.
 To use glm() instead, set glm=TRUE.

 The function also filters out markers with too few observations in the combined genotype/phenotype dataset.
 The default minimum is 10 but this can be changed using the maf parameter (maf stands for ‘minor allele frequency’).
 If you are having trouble fitting models, it may be because too many markers and combinations have very few observations, and you might try increasing the maf value to ensure that rare markers are excluded prior to model fitting.